hammal/IMSE2025/README.md

 <h2 id="overview">📄 Overview</h2>

-<p>This project provides a Python-based environment, using Jupyter notebooks, for designing and simulating Continuous-Time Binary-weighted ADC (CBADC) and traditional Sigma-Delta architectures.
+<p>This project provides a Python-based environment, using Jupyter notebooks, for designing and simulating Continuous-Time control-bounded ADCs (CBADCs) and traditional Sigma-Delta architectures.
 Expanding upon Schreier's established MATLAB toolbox, it extends the  capabilities for both continuous-time and discrete-time designs, with emphasis on practical circuit-level considerations.</p>

 <h2 id="features">✨ Features</h2>